Admissions

 Once the applicant submits their admitted student documents they will be reviewed for authenticity and validity.

 During the review the admitted student documents could be accepted or denied.
 If the documents are denied because of authenticity the applicant will be notified in writing and their application will be withdrawn.
-If the documents are denied because they fail to show adequate liquid assets needed to fulfill the student and parents’ resources line on their COF, the applicant will have the option to secure additional person(s)/fund sources.
-In which case they will need to provide an updated COF, official bank statement and certified letter from the bank of the additional person(s)/fund sources.
+If the documents are denied because they fail to show adequate liquid assets needed to fulfill the student and parents’ resources line on their COF, the applicant will have the option to secure additional sources of funding, and will need to provide an updated COF, official bank statement, and certified letter related to the sources.

 Once the admitted student documents are approved, they applicant will be notified in writing of the approval and be directed to pay their reservation deposit.
-Once their reservation deposit is received and receipted to their student account the College will then issue the student their I20.
+Once their reservation deposit is received and receipted to their student account the College will then issue the student their Form I-20.

 Reservation Deposits: